samsze0/config/.config/nvim/README.md

 # TODO

-- Fzflua preselect (for undo tree, resume state, jump list, and more)
-- Fzflua fzf scroll + preview scroll by line + page
+- Hangs if open a file that is already opened in other buffers.
+Unrelated to persist or fzf or lf
 - Custom autopair
-- Fzflua TODO comments
+- Fzf TODO comments
-- Fzflua git worktree
+- Fzf git worktree
-- Fzflua multi-stage?
 - SSH lf preview
 - SSH setup
 - Real "modified" & integration w/ persist